 Radiant floor heating sounds like the perfect home improvement to help you cope with those chilly Calgary winters.
 But before you get carried away with dreams of delightfully warm bedroom and bathroom floors, take the time to investigate and gather information about this heating system for your home.

-An in-floor heating system is controlled by a thermostat — we recommend a programmable or smart thermostat — and heats the flooring, not the air like furnaces and baseboard heaters do.
+An in-floor heating system works by being controlled by a thermostat — we recommend a programmable or smart thermostat — and heats the flooring, not the air like furnaces and baseboard heaters do.
 The heat then travels upwards (warm air rises, remember?) to warm up your entire room.
 It is especially popular for bathroom heating.
 The two most commonly used types of radiant heating are electric and hydronic, or water-based.

 Electric In-Floor Heating